openpracticelibrary/openpracticelibrary/src/pages/practice/cognitive-walkthrough.md

   2. Provide a link to the prototype or test environment to the users you want to try your service on.

-  3. Book an appointment for a review, on-site/hybrid/distance with users that are new to your service or might have been in contact with your support for accessability reasons
+  3. Book an appointment for a review, on-site/hybrid/distance with users that are new to your service or might have been in contact with your support for accessibility reasons

   ## Implementation